Ultra-fast interpretable machine-learning potentials: Methods

 \subsection{B-spline basis}

 The UF potential uses natural cubic B-splines: Their first derivative is continuous and smooth, while their second derivative is continuous.
 They are natural, rather than clamped, in that their second derivative is zero at the boundary conditions.
 These properties, which are critical for accurately reproducing forces and stresses, motivated our choice of basis set.
-Other B-spline schemes have been explored for the purpose of interpolating in empirical potential development.
+Other B-spline schemes have been explored for interpolation in empirical potential development.
 Wen et al.{}~\cite{Wen2015} discuss clamped and Hermite splines as well as quartic and quintic splines.
 The natural cubic spline is sufficient except when computing properties that rely on the third and fourth derivative of the potential, such as thermal expansion and finite-temperature elastic constants.

-The conventional spline form requires repeated end-knots to allow for interpolation of derivatives at the endpoints.
-While uniform spacing is a reasonable choice in many cases, the user may adjust the density of knots to control resolution in regions of interest.
+Uniform spacing of knots is a reasonable choice in many cases.
+However, the user may adjust the density of knots to control resolution in regions of interest.
 Due to compact support in this basis, each pair-distance energy requires the evaluation of exactly four B-splines.
 Hence, the potential's speed scales with neither the number of knots nor the number of basis functions.

 On the other hand, the minimum distance between knots limits the maximum curvature of the function.
 The optimum density of knots thus depends on the quality of the training set available.
 Underfitting or overfitting may arise from insufficient or excessive knot density, respectively.
-Based on convergence tests (supplemental information), we fit UF potentials in this work using 25 knots.
+Based on convergence tests (supplemental information), we fit UF potentials in this work using 25 uniformly spaced knots.

 By construction, each spline coefficient influences the overall function across five adjacent knots.
 As a result, the user can tune the shape of the potential further according to additional constraints.
 For instance, soft-core and smooth-cutoff requirements may be satisfied by adjusting spline coefficients at the ends.
-In this work, we ensure that the potential and its first derivatives follow a smooth cutoff at $r_{ij} = t_K$ by setting the last three coefficients to 0.
+In this work, we ensure that the potential and its first derivative follow a smooth cutoff at $r_{ij} = t_K$ by setting the last three coefficients to 0.